digital-animal/exploring-python/README.md

 - [Python Official Documentation](https://docs.python.org/3/): For in-depth information on Python.
 - [Python for Beginners](https://www.python.org/about/gettingstarted/): Python's official beginner's guide.
 - [Codecademy Python Course](https://www.codecademy.com/learn/learn-python-3): Interactive Python learning.

-This roadmap will provide you with a solid foundation in Python programming.
-Remember to practice regularly and work on projects to reinforce your skills.
-Happy coding!